Yaseen048/coursework-1-Yaseen048/comp0035_coursework1.md

 Due to covid-19 cinemas were temporarily shut down as everyone went into lockdown, the first of which started in March 2020.
 This led to a loss in revenue for cinemas and film production companies as customers were not able to go to the cinemas which is their main source of income.
 Despite lockdown ending and cinemas being reopened, there are currently only a limited number of screenings.

 ### Target audience
-The target audience are cinemas
+The target audience are cinemas CEO

 ### Questions to be answered using the dataset
 How has covid-19 affected the sales of movies in cinema after the pandemic and the re-opening of cinemas?
 What movie genres are more popular?